Spar (South Africa): Operations

-Corporate social responsibility
+Pet Storey

+Spar South Africa operates a chain of pet stores, under its Pet Storey brand.
+The subsidiary, founded in 2025, has a total of 22 locations across South Africa as of 2026.

+Sustainability

 Spar's 2U home delivery service uses electric motorbikes and tricycles, reducing carbon emissions.

 The group's SPAR supplier development program is aimed at empowering small retail suppliers.

 The group's distribution centers generated 9,761 MWh of power, and recycled over 19,000 tons of cardboard and over 2,300 tons of paper, in the 2024 financial year.
 In the same year, Spar spent a total of R20.3 million on CSR initiatives.

 Through the SPAR Rural Hub program, the group aims to empower small-scale farmers, by providing them with resources, training, and access to markets.